Coronavirus statement from Blue Cross Chief Executive, Chris Burghes

 Support, information and donations

-There are still lots of ways you can show support for our pets so do continue to browse our website.
-We’re updating the site with the latest advice and information to help owners care for pets during periods of isolation and stay at home measures, and you can sign up for Covid-19 email updates.
-Do keep an eye on our social media channels as we will be sharing advice there too.
+There are still lots of ways you can show support for our pets.
+We’re updating our website with the latest advice and information to help owners care for their pets while restrictions are ongoing, and you can sign up for Covid-19 email updates.
+Do keep an eye on our social media channels as we are sharing advice there too.

 If you are able to help with a donation, it would be particularly appreciated at this time.
 The best way to do this is via our website rather than by phone.